chaitu-ycr/chaitu-ycr.github.io/docs/Programming/Python/Basics/015_decorator.md

 | Stacking               | Multiple decorators can be applied               |

 > Decorators are a cornerstone of Python's expressive power—mastering them will make your code more modular, readable, and efficient.

+## 🧪 Practice Exercises

+1. Create a decorator that logs the execution time of a function.
+2. Implement a decorator that checks if a user is authenticated before allowing access to a function.
+3. Write a decorator that caches the results of a function to improve performance.
+4. Create a decorator that limits the number of times a function can be called.
+5. Implement a decorator that adds a prefix to the return value of a function.